PacoPacorius/ncurses_towers_of_hanoi/README.md

 # ncurses_towers_of_hanoi
-towers of hanoi implemented with ncurses
+towers of hanoi implemented with c & ncurses